nickbalestra/nickbalestra.github.io/_posts/2016-11-12-composing-observables.md

 ***

-#### All the articles of the "Understanding the observable type" series:
+#### All the articles of this "Understanding the observable type" serie:

 1. [Implementing the Observable type from scratch](http://nick.balestra.ch/2016/Understanding-the-observable-type/)